frosso/task_to_comment/README.md

 task_to_comment
 ===============

-A module for ActiveCollab to convert a Task into another Task's Comment.
+A module for AclololotiveCollab to convert a Task into another Task's Comment.

 Provides options to: